 Onions-you can grow Egyptian walking onions in a pot or ground and they are perennials to boot

-Spinach, kale, arugula, broccoli and peas for spring and fall pizza toppings (also easy to freeze for later)
+Kale, arugula, and sprouting broccoli for a little green in your pizza toppings (easy to freeze for later)

 Green peppers, eggplant, zucchini for summer pizzas (maybe some hot peppers for the adults)